gregjacobs/Angular-Architecture/architecture/components.md

   - If needing to know when to initialize the component in the "post-link" phase so you can modify the DOM, create a public init() method and call it from the link() function
+- Single responsibility: Take some data, and display to the user.
+Don't call services (that's the job of the page to marshal the data), don't do data transformations/filtering (likely the job of the service or domain object), etc.
+  - Only job for logic here may be to format the data for the particular view.
+  - There are some exceptions to the rule (for instance, you have a complex modal dialog that is used in many places in your app, and has to load data from a few places), but for the most part, keep your logic in your services and domain objects.
+Think: "If I need to use this logic somewhere else in the app, where would it be reusable from?"